 THEREFORE BE IT RESOLVED....

-1. Schools should be legally mandated to have professionals trained to detect mental health issues as they develop.
+1. Schools should be legally mandated to have professionals on campus trained to detect mental health issues as they develop.
 For districts that do not currently have someone to conduct training, a unified training program across the state for guidance counselors and other schools professionals (based on district preferences) will be implemented

 1. It takes a lot of time in order to get these qualifications for training of professionals within the school districts.

 2. It is more costly to hire more qualified professionals that can detect these mental illnesses and provide help for them in the school environment.

 3. There is a lot of liability when schools get very involved with the mental illness of students.